juxor/afaq/markdown/secJ7.md

 fascist coup.
 Unfortunately, like the Makhnovists, the CNT militias were betrayed by their so-called allies on the left.
 The anarchist troops were not given enough arms and were left on the front to rot in inaction.
-The "unified" command by the Republican State preferred not to arm libertarian troops as they would use these arms to defend themselves and their fellow workers against the Republican and Communist led counter-revolution.
+The "unified" command of the Republican State preferred not to arm libertarian troops as they would use these arms to defend themselves and their fellow workers against the Communist led counter-revolution.
 Ultimately, the _"people in arms"_ won the revolution and the _"People's Army"_ which replaced it lost the war (see Jose Peirats' **The CNT in the Spanish Revolution**, Abel Paz's **Durruti in the Spanish Revolution**, Vernon Richard's **Lessons of the Spanish Revolution** or Noam Chomsky's **Objectivity and Liberal Scholarship**).